Join the email list. Get 10% off merch.

 How to Assemble Your 3D Printed Glock

 Thanks to the devs at Deterrence Dispensed, the following assembly videos are available.
 After the Glock frame comes off your printer, you’ll need to clean it up and drop in the parts kit.
 The following videos show you how.
-If you’re well-versed in firearms, it’ll take about an hour to build the gun once the frame prints.
+If you’re well-versed in firearms, building the gun will take about an hour once the frame prints.
 If you’re new, give yourself a few hours.

 Glock Build Instruction Videos